neurodatascience/file_tree_check/README.md

 It is likely that the script is not stuck but is busy in the exploration phase where it will index and create SmartPath objects for each file and directory present inside the root folder.
 For large dataset, this step can take several minutes.
 If you are logging at the DEBUG level, to the console or to the log file, the last line before this step is "Launching exploration of the target folder".
-If this is not the case or if this

 ## Potential improvement to the script

-### Somewhat unclear plots
+### Create clearer plots
 Not much is done in statBuilder.create_plots() to make the image look better and clear when a lot of plots are shown at once.

-### No rounding in measures of file size and modification time
+### Apply rounding in measures of file size and modification time
-Presently, having a 1 bytes difference in size or a difference of 1 second in time of last modification is enough for files and directories to be flagged as different and potential outlier.
+Presently, having a 1 byte difference in size or a difference of 1 second in time of last modification is enough for files and directories to be flagged as different and potential outlier.
-Having a rounding in these values or a threshold would make for more relevant comparison.
+Rounding these values or using thresholds would make for more relevant comparisons.
 However, this threshold or rounding factor should ideally be modifiable by the user.

-### Use of unique objects for each file and directory
+### Avoid creating a new object for each file/directory
 The creation and usage of SmartPath objects takes time and memory that is not insignificant for large dataset.
-Using pathlib.Path or simply iterating once with os.walk() and getting every single operation and metrics at once might yield significant improvements in performance but would require a major rewrite.
+Using pathlib.Path or simply iterating once with os.walk() and getting every single operation and metrics at once might yield significant improvements in performance but would require a major rewrite and could be challenging to keep readable and maintanable.